Outstanding Faculty Award

 Students, faculty, administrators, and staff members are eligible to nominate faculty to receive these awards.
 Nominations are received during the months of November through March of each academic year.
-Nominations can be submitted either electronically, by email at email@example.com or hand delivery to Karen Hocter in Bert Walker Hall, Second Floor, BW 268.
+Nominations can be submitted either electronically, or by filling out a paper nomination form and submitting it by email at firstname.lastname@example.org or hand delivery to Karen Hocter in Bert Walker Hall, Second Floor, BW 268.

 Nominations should address as many of the four criteria listed above as possible, and must provide specific reasons why the nominee should receive the award.
 The quality, rather than the number or length of nominations will be considered by the selection committee.
-Nominations must be submitted by the March 4, 2016.
-Nominations should be typed or legibly hand written.
-Only one person must sign each nomination.
+Nominations must be submitted by the March 2, 2018.
 No unsigned nominations will be considered.